Maldives or Seychelles?

 The Seychelles are well known for their stunning spas and you’ll have plenty to choose from, with both traditional Seychellois and Asian-influenced treatments found across this scattering of islands.
 For the traditional, Constance Lémuria offers the outstanding Shiseido Spa, whilst the Four Seasons Seychelles has a more oriental feel, hidden deep in the forest with breathtaking views.

 The Maldives is the home of ‘no news, no shoes’; you could easily spend your time here doing not very much at all.
 Most activities are water based – and the best place to be is underwater.
 Delve deep into the aquatic world here and you may find yourself drifting alongside turtles, reef sharks, whale sharks and manta rays.
 Sunset cruises offer the chance to spot dolphins, and visits to uninhabited islands are an incredibly romantic way to spend an afternoon.
-Guests at Maafushivaru can even opt to spend the night on its uninhabited sister island, Lonubo.
+Guests at Maafushivaru can even visit its picturesque, uninhabited sister island, Lonubo.

 Walking through nature reserves, exploring local villages, hiking, diving, watersports, sampling Creole food, being cast away on desert islands . . . there’s as much or as little adventure as you wish in the Seychelles.
 If you’re looking for the most popular excursions, island hopping and a trip to Curieuse Island to spot the Aldabra giant tortoise are at the top end of the list.